-Students are required to have completed a degree (M+4) in Chemical Engineering.
-Graduates with an M+4 engineering degree in any discipline within the engineering profession plus related experience in the field of Chemical Engineering can apply for the qualification using rule G10 - Conferment of Status.
+Students are required to have completed an appropriate honours degree or equivalent in Chemical Engineering.
+Graduates with an appropriate engineering degree in any discipline within the engineering profession plus related experience in the field of Chemical Engineering can apply for the qualification using rule G10 - Conferment of Status.